How Do Cavities Form?

 - Use Waterpik for larger gaps between teeth

 Diligent hygiene care and regular dental visits will aid in the prevention of cavities.
 Be sure to brush at least twice a day using an electric toothbrush and fluoride toothpaste.
-Fluoride combines with calcium and phosphate to repair and restore weakened enamel.
-Floss regularly to clean away bacteria between your teeth.

 This area is best cleaned with dental floss using a “c-shaped motion” around adjacent teeth.
 If you have more significant gaps between your teeth, a Waterpik is better.
-Many people neglect this step, so “only floss the teeth you want to keep.”
-Also, rinse with an ADA-approved antiseptic mouth rinse to disrupt the congregation of bacteria biofilm.

 To formulate a preventive and restorative treatment plan, dentists utilize the patient’s medical history, x-rays, intra-oral photos, oral exam and oral hygiene habits.
-Sealants may be applied to prevent decay in the pits and fissures of permanent molars.

 The stages of decay are classified into five stages: E1, E2, D1, D2, and D3.
 For example, an E1 or E2 incipient cavity is located in the outer enamel layer.